Pennsbury Manor: History

-William Penn (1644-1718) of England, the new Proprietor of the King's Grant for the Province of Pennsylvania, traveled to the New World of "The Americas" in 1682 to start his dream of a "Holy Experiment" free from religious persecution for his "Religious Society of Friends" ("Quakers").
-He was granted an 8,000 acre tract by King Charles II of England.
+William Penn (1644-1718) of England, the new Proprietor of the King's Grant for the Province of Pennsylvania, traveled to the New World in present-day United States in 1682 to start his dream of a Holy Experiment free from religious persecution for his Religious Society of Friends, also known as the Quakers.
+Penn was granted an 8,000 acre tract by King Charles II of England.
 Penn met with the local Native American Lenape tribes to negotiate fairly and sue for peace, seeking not merely their blessing but cooperation in settling the land.
 He achieved amicable relations and platted the village of Philadelphia north of the confluence of the large southerly flowing Delaware River and easterly Schuylkill, a smaller tributary entering from the northwest.

-The manor of Pennsbury, a summer home for Penn and his family, was established along the Delaware twenty-five miles north of Philadelphia, between the river's west bank and what was later named Van Sciver Lake.
-Construction was begun soon after his arrival in the Colony in 1682 and completed around 1686.
+The manor of Pennsbury, a summer home for Penn and his family, was established along the Delaware River 25 miles north of Philadelphia, between the river's west bank and what was later named Van Sciver Lake.
+Construction was begun soon after his arrival in the colony in 1682 and completed around 1686.
 In addition to the central manor house, separate outbuildings for baking and brewing, a large stable, boathouse, and numerous farm buildings were erected.
 Penn's plan was to establish the sort of gentleman's country estate similar to his home in England.

 Penn spent most of his time in the soon-to-be capital city of Philadelphia governing his settlement, leaving the manor house empty for long periods of time.
-From 1699 to 1701, he rented "The Slate Roof House" in Philadelphia as his second residence and city townhouse.
-He left the colony for England in 1701 to fend off a threatening French claim to his British grant, dying destitute in his home town or Ruscombe after having been defrauded by his English agent of rents and income due him.
+From 1699 to 1701, he rented Slate Roof House in Philadelphia as his second residence and city townhouse.
+He left the colony for England in 1701 to fend off a threatening French claim to his British grant, dying destitute in his home town of Ruscombe after having been defrauded by his English agent of rents and income due him.
 By 1736, one of Penn's sons remarked that the Pennsbury house "was very near falling, the roof open as well as the windows and the woodwork almost rotten."
 It remained in family hands until 1792.

-At some time before 1820 a farmhouse today known as the Crozier House was built over part of the original Pennsbury foundations.
+At some time before 1820, a farmhouse today known as the Crozier House was built over part of the original Pennsbury foundations.
 It still stands on the larger property but was moved.
 The Warner Company of Philadelphia, established in 1794 as a dealer in sand, gravel and other construction materials, acquired much of the otherwise deserted land where the manor once stood.

 In 1932, on the 250th anniversary of Penn's arrival, the company donated some of the lands to the Commonwealth of Pennsylvania.
 Charles Warner, its president, presented the deed for a just under ten-acre parcel where the Pennsbury buildings had stood to the state as a permanent memorial to Penn.
 The Pennsylvania Historical Commission was given responsibility for what was then known as The Pennsbury Memorial.